reactjs/react.dev/content/docs/conditional-rendering.md

 }
 ```

+In these cases a boolean expression like `count !== undefined` is needed.

 ### Inline If-Else with Conditional Operator {#inline-if-else-with-conditional-operator}

 Another method for conditionally rendering elements inline is to use the JavaScript conditional operator [`condition ? true : false`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Conditional_Operator).